kroma-network/kroma/specs/derivation.md

 | 0              | `frame ...` (one or more frames, concatenated) |

 Unknown versions make the batcher transaction invalid (it must be ignored by the rollup node).
-All frames in a batcher transaction must be parseable.
+All frames in a batcher transaction must be parsable.
 If any one frame fails to parse, the all frames in the transaction are rejected.

 Batch transactions are authenticated by verifying that the `to` address of the transaction matches the batch inbox